BoniLindsley/pymap/README.md

 The admin service can create, update, and delete users, deliver new messages, check credentials, and provide health checks.
+(It is currently incompatible with the Maildir plugin.)

 The [pymap-admin][10] CLI tool simplifies interacting with the admin service.
 It can also be installed standalone to interact with remote pymap servers: